The resurgence of an old technology could solve an issue that's plagued the Canadian Arctic for decades

 Likewise, U.S. aerospace and defense company Lockheed Martin is developing a hybrid airship aimed at greatly improving supply chains in remote areas.

-“These airships allow access to virtually anywhere, water or land, in wide range of weather conditions, without forward infrastructure or manpower required,” Lockheed Martin Hybrid Airships program manager, Bob Boyd said.
+“These airships allow access to virtually anywhere, water or land, in wide range of weather conditions, without forward infrastructure or manpower required,” said Lockheed Martin Hybrid Airships program manager, Bob Boyd, adding that airships burn significantly less fuel than conventional planes.

 “The Hindenburg, of course, is like a great big black mark over the whole hydrogen industry.
 And very unfairly, because again they don’t think it’s the hydrogen that actually caused the fire.
 Sure, it burned because it’s flammable, but it didn’t cause the fire,” he said.